-Inventory turnover in a bar or restaurant has high stakes for you and your customers: much of your food and beverage stocks are fresh ingredients that need to be used and sold within a given time to avoid spoilage and waste and ensure every dish on your menu is good quality and safe to consume.
+Inventory turnover in your bar or restaurant has high stakes for both you and your customers.
+Not only does your inventory turning over show that you’re making sales, but also shows that fresh ingredients are being used and sold within a given time to avoid spoilage and waste and ensuring every dish on your menu is good quality and safe to consume.

-In general, a healthy inventory turnover ratio for a bar or restaurant is between 4 and 8 – you’ll want to turnover food and beverage average inventories between 4 and 8 times each month.
-And whether your ratio is a high or low number can also tell you a few things about your business.
+A healthy inventory ratio for a bar or restaurant is typically between 4 and 8 – selling your entire inventory between 4 and 8 times each month; whether your ratio is a high or low number can also tell you some things about your business.

 A low inventory turnover ratio suggests you might be overstocking or over-purchasing food and beverage items, or that business and sales have slowed.
 If you see a pattern of low turnover on a regular basis, this can be your signal to take a closer look at what’s not selling on your menu, where you can cut back on orders of a particular item, ways to cut costs, and when you might want to offer promotions that bring in more customers and boost sales.

-Optimum Control software has all the tools you need to calculate your restaurant inventory turnover and more.
+Our software, Optimum Control, has all the tools you need to calculate your restaurant inventory turnover and more.
 Our all-in-one restaurant inventory management software is easy, intuitive and accurate, helping you save valuable time, reduce paperwork, and protect your profits.

 With Optimum Control, you can track, record and analyze all aspects of your sales, usage and costs per item without piles of paper and complicated spreadsheets.
 Count and value your inventory with ease, make new orders with a touch of a button, and choose from over 70 different report types to shed insight on your profitability and inventory management.

 Run a successful restaurant business from wherever you are.
-The streamlined digital processes, POS integration, and web-based connectivity of Optimum Control software makes effective inventory management a fast, simple part of your daily workflow.
+The streamlined digital processes, POS integration, and web-based connectivity of our Enterprise software solution makes effective inventory management a fast, simple part of your daily workflow.